g90tony/delani-studio/README.md

 ## Support and contact details

-For any questions, feedback or suggestions, feel free to send an email to calebmbugua@gmail.com, I'll be looking forwar to hearing for you.
+For any questions, feedback or suggestions, feel free to drop an email to calebmbugua@gmail.com, I'll be looking forwar to hearing for you.

 ### License